 One such church is the Braga Cathedral.
 It’s the oldest in the country since it was built in the 12th century.

 There’s also the Bom Jesus do Monte Sanctuary, a popular pilgrimage site.
-Many devout Catholics climb the baroque staircase with 580 steps on their knees here to get to the church at the top.
+Many devout Catholics climb the baroque staircase, which has 580 steps on their knees, to reach the church at the top.

-Don’t forget to spend some time in the city center where you can enjoy the colorful buildings, family-owned restaurants, and some incredible history.
+Remember to spend some time in the city center, where you can enjoy the colorful buildings, family-owned restaurants, and incredible history.

 11. Fátima

-If you’re looking for a religious pilgrimage, then you should definitely visit Fátima as well.
+If you’re looking for a religious pilgrimage, you should definitely visit Fátima as well.
 In 1917, three shepherd children reported that the Virgin Mary appeared to them between May 13th and October 13th.
-These sightings were later recognized by the Catholic Church, making the city a site of pilgrimage for many devout Catholics.
+The Catholic Church later recognized these sightings, making the city a site of pilgrimage for many devout Catholics.

 12. Tavira

-Here you can explore the historic center of town.
-You’ll see the various different cultures from the Moors to the Romans on Portuguese architecture throughout its long history.
-You can get some beautiful vacation photos of the colorful buildings and cobbled streets throughout the city center.
+We loved exploring the historic center of town.
+You’ll see the various different cultures, from the Moors to the Romans, in Portuguese architecture throughout its long history.
+You can get some beautiful photos of the colorful buildings and cobbled streets throughout the city center.

 13. Guimarães

-Guimarães is often considered one of the most important places in the country.
+Guimarães is often considered one of the country’s most important places.
 Many refer to it as “the birthplace of Portugal.”

 14. Monsaraz

-An hour’s drive east from Èvora is the medieval city of Monsaraz.
+An hour’s drive east of Èvora is the medieval city of Monsaraz.
 It’s easy to see the influences of the medieval era as soon as you see this fortified city.

 The main draw here is the Monsaraz Castle.
 Visitors are encouraged to walk along the walls and pass the bullfighting ring inside the castle.
 Afterward, exploring the ancient streets of the town is a great way to immerse yourself in history.